 (1) The SERP provides retirement benefits for certain designated officers in addition to those provided under the Pension Plan.
 The purpose of the SERP is to supplement those retirement benefits that a Participant may be entitled to receive as a salaried employee of the Company.
-The SERP pays a retirement benefit to eligible employees following retirement or termination of employment.
-As noted above, the benefit formula under the SERP equals: 2.75 percent of Final Average Earnings (defined as the highest 36 months of compensation during the last 60 months preceding retirement or termination) multiplied by Years of Service (not in excess of 20 years), less the sum of (1) the Participant's Pension Plan Benefit, and (2) one-half of the Participant's Social Security Benefit multiplied by a fraction (which shall not exceed one) the numerator of which is the Participant's number of years of Service and the denominator of which is 20.
-The definition of "compensation" under the SERP includes W-2 wages modified by excluding reimbursements or other expense allowances, fringe benefits (cash and noncash), moving expenses, deferred compensation, welfare benefits, BeneFlex dollars under the Company 's Medical Reimbursement Plan, and restricted stock awards and stock options; and modified further by including elective contributions under a cafeteria plan maintained by the Company that is governed by section 125 of the Code and elective contributions to any plan maintained by the Company that contains a qualified cash or deferred arrangement under section 401(k) of the Code.
+The SERP pays a retirement benefit to eligible executives following retirement or termination of employment.
+As noted above, the benefit formula under the SERP equals: 2.75 percent of final average earnings (defined as the highest 36 months of compensation during the last 60 months preceding retirement or termination) multiplied by years of service (not in excess of 20 years), less the sum of (1) the executive's Pension Plan benefit, and

+(2) one-half of the executive's Social Security benefit multiplied by a fraction (which shall not exceed one), the numerator of which is the executive's number of years of service and the denominator of which is 20.
+The definition of "compensation" under the SERP includes W-2 wages modified by excluding reimbursements or other expense allowances, fringe benefits (cash and noncash), moving expenses, deferred compensation, welfare benefits, BeneFlex dollars under the Company's medical reimbursement plan, and restricted stock awards and stock options; and modified further by including elective contributions under a Company cafeteria plan and the 401(k) Plan.

-Vesting in the SERP is based on five Years of Service.
-Early Retirement under the SERP requires a Participant to attain age 55 with five Years of Service.
-None of the named executive officers is currently eligible for an early retirement benefit under this plan.
-If the Participant retires prior to age 55, the accrued benefit is reduced 5% for each year (and fractional year) that the Participant's benefit commencement precedes age 65.
+Vesting in the SERP is based on five years of service.
+Early retirement under the SERP requires a participant to attain age 55 with five years of service.
+None of the named executive officers is currently eligible to receive an early retirement benefit under the SERP.
+If a participant retires prior to age 65, the accrued benefit is reduced 5% for each year (and fractional year) that the participant's benefit commencement precedes age 65.